vrishabhparmar/backend-java/JavaQuestions.md

+# Java Spring Boot questions

-# What is Spring boot?
+## What is Spring boot?

-# Diff between Spring and Spring Boot?
+## Diff between Spring and Spring Boot?

-# Dependency Injection and how it is implemented?
+## Dependency Injection and how it is implemented?

-# Situation where constructor injection is preferred over setter?
+## Situation where constructor injection is preferred over setter?

-# @SpringBootApplication, Explain the internals?
+## @SpringBootApplication, Explain the internals?

-# Spring Profiler
+## Spring Profiler

-# Database Connection in Spring Boot?
+## Database Connection in Spring Boot?

-# Singleton Pattern?
+## Singleton Pattern?
 Where it is used?

-# @Transaction
+## @Transaction

 ## If we mention @Transaction at both class level and method level.
 What issues will arise?

 ## How to handle a scenario where a transaction needs to be rolled back due to operation on Remote service failure?

-# How to implement Notification system?
+## How to implement Notification system?
 What us Java Email?

-# How do you perform deployment ?
+## How do you perform deployment ?

-# How does Spring Boot simplifies Web development?
+## How does Spring Boot simplifies Web development?

-# Servers in Spring Boot?
+## Servers in Spring Boot?

 ## How to replace default server in Spring Boot?

-# Database Migration in Spring Boot?
+## Database Migration in Spring Boot?

-# Spring Boot Actuators ?
+## Spring Boot Actuators ?

-# JPA (Java Persistent API) vs Spring Boot Data JPA
+## JPA (Java Persistent API) vs Spring Boot Data JPA

-# If you want to dynamically fetch data with variable search criteria.
+## If you want to dynamically fetch data with variable search criteria.
 How will you implement it using Spring Data?

-# How to write custom queries in Spring Boot?
+## How to write custom queries in Spring Boot?

-# Repository in Spring Data JPA and its limitations?
+## Repository in Spring Data JPA and its limitations?

-# How do you handle transactions in Spring Data JPA?
+## How do you handle transactions in Spring Data JPA?

-# If you have long batch operations then how can you manage transactions to optimize performance and consistency
+## If you have long batch operations then how can you manage transactions to optimize performance and consistency

-# Diff between == vs .equals()
+## Diff between == vs .equals()

-# How would you handle a situation where you need to compare the content equality of two custom Object instance?
+## How would you handle a situation where you need to compare the content equality of two custom Object instance?

-# Java Memory Model?
+## Java Memory Model?

-# Final Keywords?
+## Final Keywords?

-# HashMaps working
+## HashMaps working

-# If you are storing users sessions data in an HashMap how will you make sure thread safety?
+## If you are storing users sessions data in an HashMap how will you make sure thread safety?

-# Exception Handling (Checked and Unchecked)
+## Exception Handling (Checked and Unchecked)

-# How would you handle a scenario where a method throws multiple types of exception
+## How would you handle a scenario where a method throws multiple types of exception

-# JUnit
+## JUnit

-# Maven
+## Maven

-# Maven clean vs Maven install
+## Maven clean vs Maven install

-# With Git commands how to resolve a conflict
+## With Git commands how to resolve a conflict

-# Git rebase vs Git merger
+## Git rebase vs Git merger

-# Git cherry pick
+## Git cherry pick

-# Best Practice while writing a REST API
+## Best Practice while writing a REST API

-# Lambda expression and its benefits
+## Lambda expression and its benefits

-# This keyword
+## This keyword

-# Functional Interface (Predicate, Consumer, Functional)
+## Functional Interface (Predicate, Consumer, Functional)

-# Can you add another method to a Functional Interface?
+## Can you add another method to a Functional Interface?

-# Options class in Java 8 and what problems does it solve?
+## Options class in Java 8 and what problems does it solve?

-# Java 8 features
+## Java 8 features

-# If two interface provide some method and your class implements them.
+## If two interface provide some method and your class implements them.
 How do you resolve the conflict

-# Map vs flatMap
+## Map vs flatMap

-# Java time API
+## Java time API

-# What makes a class immutable
+## What makes a class immutable

-# If a class contains date then how do you insure immutability
+## If a class contains date then how do you insure immutability

-# ENUM and its benefits
+## ENUM and its benefits

 ## Can ENUM implement interface?

 ## Lets say you are working with a payment system then how will you make use of ENUM?

-# SOLID principles
+## SOLID principles

-# Why do we need design pattern
+## Why do we need design pattern

-# @RequestMapping vs @Get vs @Post
+## @RequestMapping vs @Get vs @Post

-# @Valid vs @Validated
+## @Valid vs @Validated

-# @ControllerAdvice
+## @ControllerAdvice

-# Diff between returning @ResponseEntity vs Returning n Object?
+## Diff between returning @ResponseEntity vs Returning n Object?

-# @Autowired internal working
+## @Autowired internal working

-# Top 5 annotation
+## Top 5 annotation

-# Least Frequently used annotation
+## Least Frequently used annotation

-# Project Lombok
+## Project Lombok

-# Agile vs Waterfall
+## Agile vs Waterfall

-# Spring Boot version specific questions
+## Spring Boot version specific questions

 ## What Spring boot version you are using?

-# SpringBoot3
+## SpringBoot3

 ## Spring Boot Tutorial